MontFerret/ferret-wasm/README.md

 # ferret-wasm

-Ferret compiler and runtime ported to WASM
+Engine compiler and runtime ported to WASM